-- 3.221 The site is located on agricultural land between Oxford Road to the north, Ashingdon Road to the west and minor residential roads to the south.
-It is adjacent to the existing residential area to the north, west and south. - 3.222 New highways access onto the site is required. - 3.223 There is a pylon on site towards the eastern boundary and there are underground electricity cables running east-west through site.
+- 3.229 The site is located on agricultural land between Oxford Road to the north, Ashingdon Road to the west and minor residential roads to the south.
+It is adjacent to the existing residential area to the north, west and south. - 3.230 New highways access onto the site is required. - 3.231 There is a pylon on site towards the eastern boundary and there are underground electricity cables running east-west through site.

-- 3.224 The Core Strategy (Policy H3) identifies that the site in this general location should have the capacity to accommodate a minimum of 500 dwellings during the plan period.
-The site identified in Figure 14 is capable of providing 500 dwellings at a density of 30 dwellings per hectare.
-The overall site area is 23.5 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - Local highway capacity and infrastructure improvements, including contribution to traffic management of Ashingdon Road; - Public transport infrastructure improvements and service enhancements; - Link and enhancements to local pedestrian/cycling and bridleway network; - Sustainable drainage systems; - Public open space; - Play space; and - Youth facilities and community facilities. - 3.225 The area identified as SER8 will be safeguarded from development until 2021, unless required in order to maintain a five-year supply of deliverable housing land. - 3.226 The principles for the development of this site are set out in the Concept Statement.
-The land allocated for development in accordance with this policy is identified in Figure 14.
+- 3.232 The Core Strategy (Policy H3) identifies that the site in this general location should have the capacity to accommodate a minimum of 500 dwellings during the plan period.
+The site identified in Figure 14 is capable of providing 500 dwellings at a density of 30 dwellings per hectare, plus a flexibility allowance of 5%, if required.
+The overall site area is 23.5 hectares to take account of site constraints and to accommodate the following infrastructure, services and facilities: - Local highway capacity and infrastructure improvements, including contribution to traffic management of Ashingdon Road; - Public transport infrastructure improvements and service enhancements; - Link and enhancements to local pedestrian/cycling and bridleway network;

+- Sustainable drainage systems;

+- Public open space;

+- Play space; and

+- Youth facilities and community facilities.

+- 3.233 The area identified as SER8 will be safeguarded from development until 2021, unless required in order to maintain a five-year supply of deliverable housing land.

+- 3.234 The principles for the development of this site are set out in the Concept Statement.